 As part of the implementation of MDEC, there will be statewide functionality that will allow credit cards to be accepted for case related payments.

 No. Job functions will change, yet no job loss is expected from the implementation of the new case management system.

 Courtrooms should not have system outages.
 The infrastructure of the system will be set up to redirect computers in the event of a system malfunction.
 E-filing outages may occur occasionally for maintenance (See Rule 20-501).
 The Judiciary will notify the public in advance via the Judiciary website.

-E-filing will be available for the Appellate courts.
+E-filing will be available for the Appellate Courts.
 Record extract and appendixes will be required (See Rule 20-403).
-Eight paper copies will still be required for briefs (See Rule 20- 404).
+Eight paper copies will be required for briefs (See Rule 20- 404).